siddharth7247/dart-programs/readme.md

     5. Find the Longest Word in a Sentence
     Problem Definition:
     Write a Dart function that takes a sentence and returns the longest word.
 Use functional programming with Dart’s built-in list methods and a for-each loop to accomplish this task.

+-------Exception programs---------

+Task 11 :-
+    1. Program to Parse an Integer from a String
+    Problem: Parse an integer from a user-provided string input.
+Handle any formatting errors.

+Task 12 :-
+    2. Program to Handle Division by Zero
+    Problem: Write a function that performs division of two numbers and handles division by zero gracefully.

+Task 13 :-
+    3. Program to Access an Out-of-Bounds Index in a List
+    Problem: Access an element in a list by index, with error handling for out-of-bounds access.

+Task 14 :-
+    4. Program to Handle a Null Value in a Nullable Variable
+    Problem: Write a function to print the length of a string.
+If the string is null, catch the error.

+Task 15 :-
+    5. Program to Demonstrate Custom Exception
+    Problem: Create a custom exception for invalid age input and use it in a function that checks if a user is eligible for voting.